-Richard MacAndrew has written five murder mystery stories in the Cambridge English Readers series: Inspector Logan, Logan's Choice, A Puzzle for Logan, The University Murders, all set in Edinburgh, and The Lahti File, set in Finland.
+Richard MacAndrew has written several murder mystery stories in the Cambridge English Readers series.
+Particularly popular are the books in the 'Inspector Logan' series: Logan's Choice, A Puzzle for Logan and Inspector Logan.

-We talked to Richard MacAndrew about the books, about Jenny Logan, his Edinburgh detective, and about his choice of Edinburgh as the backdrop to four of the stories.
+We talked to Richard MacAndrew about the books, about the central character Jenny Logan, and about his choice of Edinburgh as the backdrop to the stories.